davignola/olcPixelGameEngineManaged/README.md

 I am a complete C++ noob !
 The code is currently ugly, disorganised and I may have done some horrible things to the eyes of some !

+Sadly this is Windows only as C++/CLI is not supported on other platforms.

+I made this for fun as a learning experiement to see if it could be done and how performance is affected compared to the original.

 But it works enough to support a C# implementation of olcNES (part 1) See : https://github.com/davignola/olcNESharp

+Big thanks to OneLoneCoder for the original sources, this is a ton of fun to explore.

 Original project banner ahead :